2. RAUC Basics

 To detect the active slots, RAUC attempts to detect the currently booted slot.
-For this, it relies on explicit mapping information provided via kernel command line or attempts to find it out using mount information.
+For this, it relies on explicit mapping information provided via the kernel command line, or attempts to find it out using mount information.

 All slots of the group containing the active slot will be considered active, too.

 2.3.3.
 Slot Status and Skipping Slot Updates

 The next time RAUC attempts to install an image to this slot, it will first check the current checksum of the slot by reading its status information, if available.
 If this checksum equals the checksum of the image to write, RAUC can skip updating this slot as a configurable performance optimization (refer install-same per-slot option).

 2.3.4.
 Boot Slot Selection

 A system designed to run from redundant slots must always have a component that is responsible for selecting one of the bootable slots.
-Usually, this will be some kind of bootloader, but it could also be an initramfs booting a special purpose Linux system.
+Usually, this will be some kind of bootloader, but it could also be an initramfs booting a special-purpose Linux system.

 Of course, as a normal user-space tool, RAUC cannot do the selection itself, but provides a well-defined interface and abstraction for interacting with different bootloaders (e.g. GRUB, Barebox, U-Boot) or boot selection methods.

 In order to allow RAUC to switch to the correct slot, its system configuration must specify the name of the respective slot from the bootloader’s perspective.
 You also have to set up an appropriate boot selection logic in the bootloader itself, either by scripting (as for GRUB, U-Boot) or by using dedicated boot selection infrastructure (such as bootchooser in Barebox).

 The bootloader must also provide a set of variables the Linux userspace can modify in order to change boot order or priority.

 Having this interface ready, RAUC will care for setting the boot logic appropriately.
 It will, for example, deactivate the slot to be updated before writing to it, and reactivate it after completing the installation successfully.

 2.3.5.
 Installation and Storage Handling